 The centre of the historic village area is crossed by the turnpike road from Sheffield to Baslow, built at the start of the 19th century.
-The village form, however, suggests that the more historically important route was that which runs from Dore to Woodthorpe.
+The village form, however, suggests that the more historically important route was that which runs along the village from Dore to Woodthorpe.

 The suburban growth of both Totley and Dore (which form a common character area) was first stimulated by the construction of the Midland Railway in the early 1870s.
-By the 1877 1st edition mapping of Derbyshire, the main line of this railway (London via Chesterfield) had been opened, with a station built at Abbeydale Road.
-A new road (Dore Road) was built to link the station with the historic village and this had become the focus for the development of large detached villas by the 1890s.
+By the 1877 1st edition mapping of Derbyshire, the main line of this railway (to London via Chesterfield) had been opened with a station at Abbeydale Road.
+A new road (Dore Road) was built to link the station with the historic village and this became the focus for the development of large detached villas by the 1890s.

-The historic core of Stannington appears to have been dispersed over a wide area; the characterisation records a probable medieval road pattern including at least one village green.
+The historic core of Stannington appears to have been dispersed over a wide area, with characterisation records recording a probable medieval road pattern including at least one village green.
 The historic settlement core includes a number of listed buildings (including some cruck built structures).
 Suburbanisation appears in Stannington later than in most of the other villages in this zone.
-Whilst plots were laid out for villa development in the Liberty Hill area in the late 19th century, it was not until the 1920s to 1930s that they are depicted with any number of buildings.
-The same period, between the wars, appears to have seen development in the Woodland View area of geometric estate housing in the typical municipal cottage estate form - in addition to infilling by privately developed medium density housing around the historic settlement core.
-Post-war development has seen a continuing mixture of these types with some later large-scale high density municipal housing.
+Whilst plots are laid out for villa development in the Liberty Hill area in the late 19th century, it is not until the 1920s to 1930s that they appear depicted with any number of buildings.
+The same period between the wars appears to have seen the development of geometric estate housing in the 'Woodland View Area' of typical municipal cottage estate form in addition to infilling of privately developed medium density housing around the historic settlement core.
+Post war development has seen a mixture of these types with some later large-scale high density municipal housing.
 Field patterns in Stannington include well preserved early 19th century parliamentary enclosures at Greaves Lane still managed as enclosed agricultural land.